ROCm/rocm-install-on-linux/docs/install/3rd-party/previous-versions/llama-cpp-install-v25.8.rst

    - Light: This image only includes the main executable file.

    You can download Docker images with specific ROCm, llama.cpp, and operating system versions.
-   See the available tags on `Docker Hub <https://hub.docker.com/r/rocm/llama.cpp/tags>`_ and see :ref:`docker image support <llama-cpp-docker-support>` below.
+   See the available tags on `Docker Hub <https://hub.docker.com/r/rocm/llama.cpp/tags>`_ and see :ref:`docker image support <llama-cpp-docker-support-v25-8>` below.

 1. Download your required public `llama.cpp Docker image <https://hub.docker.com/r/rocm/llama.cpp/tags>`__: